 Television shows use images, animations or graphics before and after commercials as a way of identifying to the channel surfing viewer what they are watching and create a cushion between the show and commercials.
 These images are called bumpers.

-This work is all pre-digital and predates Photoshop and everything was shot on film cameras.
+This work is all pre-digital, predates Photoshop and everything was shot on film cameras.

-Graphic art director Bob Pook, graphics coordinator Edd Hall and I set off into the night over the years to find as many possible ways to integrate the Late Night with David Letterman name into New York life.
+Graphics art director Bob Pook, graphics producer Edd Hall and I set off into the night over the years to find as many possible ways to integrate the Late Night with David Letterman name into New York life.

 The Bumpers challenged viewers to find where and how the show title was integrated into an image as they were only on screen for 3 seconds at a time.